DeannaIrinco/RetailSales_DataAnalysis/README.md

 **Insight:**
 - **Electronics** lead the market with the highest total revenue
 - **Clothing** is close behind.
 This is another core driver of income
-- **Beauty** contributes slightly less but still remains a valuable part revenue
+- **Beauty** contributes slightly less but still remains a valuable part of overall revenue
 - Electronics ($156K) and Clothing ($155K) are nearly tied.
 This is a 0.8% revenue gap despite different customer profiles.
 Beauty ($143K) trails but still contributes 31% of total sales.
 No single category dominates sales, this suggests that there is a stable demand across categories.